 rear double storey house

-5. Heating Options for Homes Without Gas
+6. Heating Options for Homes Without Gas

-If your home doesn’t have a gas line running to it, or you’re facing issues with your gas supply, there are various alternative to heat your home you can consider.
+If your home doesn’t have a gas line running to it, or you’re facing issues with your gas supply, there are various alternatives to heat your home you can consider.
 Heating options without gas mostly rely on electricity and alternative fuel sources.
 Some of them can be cheaper than gas heating, while others can cost significantly more.

-What are the alternative heating to gas?
+What are the alternative heating options to gas?

-1. Electric heater
+2. Electric heater

 illuminated rear home

 A good electric heater can easily keep a room warm, but it draws a lot of power.
 This option is recommended when no alternatives are available.
 One of the main benefits of electric space heaters is that they are widely available in different configurations and are very simple to use.
-Keep in mind that running several in parallel can add a lot to your electricity bill very fast.
+Keep in mind that running several in parallel can add a lot to your electricity bill very quickly.

-2. Underfloor heating
+3. Underfloor heating

 blue kitchen

 Another viable option is electric or water underfloor heating.
-Although it requires some rework of your existing property.
-This is especially true when you want to use water underfloor heating.
+Although it requires some rework of your existing property, this is especially true when you want to use water underfloor heating.

-It’s always recommended to work with an expert for the installation and maintenance of underfloor heating, otherwise, you risk running into problems down the line, some of which may even compromise the safety of your home.
+It’s always recommended to work with an expert for the installation and maintenance of underfloor heating; otherwise, you risk running into problems down the line, some of which may even compromise the safety of your home.

-3. Wood stove
+4. Wood stove

 Always check your local regulations before proceeding with this type of modification if you’re intent on using a wood stove to heat your home.
 Don’t be cheap when it comes to hiring a professional either, as spending a bit more on this can go a long way towards overall quality and safety.

-4. Oil heater
+5. Oil heater

 boiler in utility room